Vegan Buckeye Candy Recipe

 Pro tips:

-• If you store this vegan buckeye candy in the refrigerator just keep it covered.
+• If you store this buckeye candy in the refrigerator just keep it covered.

 • Mix in the powdered sugar very well so that the consistency is even.